What a great trip!

-Maybe one of the reasons for that is Greenville is also a college town.
+Maybe one of the reasons for that is this Upstate SC best places to live is also a college town.

-Young people from all over the state and country come to the area to attend well-know liberal arts universities like Furman or Bob Jones University and Clemson University is not too far down the road.
+Young people from all over South Carolina and the country come to the area to attend well-know liberal arts universities like Furman or Bob Jones University.
+And Clemson University is not too far down the road.

-Parents of young children will be happy to know that the Greenville SC public school district is one of the largest in South Carolina and Greenville itself offers a number of educational opportunities especially charter, private and specialty schools.
+Parents of young children will be happy to know that the Greenville SC public school district is one of the largest in South Carolina.
+Greenville itself offers a number of educational opportunities especially charter, private and specialty schools.